caracal-pipeline/caracal-docs/sphinx/manual/reduction/crosscal/index.rst

 of the variation of the gain amplitude with time might be provided by the gain calibration step above, which is based on the typically more frequent observation of a gain calibrator.
 These gain amplitudes do not give a reliable, absolute flux scale, but can be scaled to the gain amplitudes obtained from the flux calibrator.
-Within MeerKATHI, this step is performed with the CASA task FLUXSCALE.
+Within Caracal, this step is performed with the CASA task FLUXSCALE.
 Its options are set at :ref:`cross_cal: transfer_fluxscale <cross_cal_transfer_fluxscale>`.

 The only availabel options are the field(s) from which the flux scale was derived (*reference*) and those whose gains should be scaled (*transfer*).
-As for all other steps above, fields can be specified with the field number or name as it appears in the metadata, or the field code within MeerKATHI.
+As for all other steps above, fields can be specified with the field number or name as it appears in the metadata, or the field code within Caracal.
 Typically this will be *reference="fcal"* and *transfer="gcal"*.

 The CASA FLUXSCALE algorithm works initially on each antenna and each polarisation product separately.